 The picture below shows the connected component of a simulation of the model with p=0.2.
 The simulation was run until the connected component had 500 vertices.

-Link to paper on ArXivBack to my research page.
+PDF on journal siteBack to my research page.